 SUNSUN JVP brings you the freedom of choice when it comes to power.
 The pump comes at two circulation rate options of 530 and 800 gallons per hour.

 It’s designed specifically to be easy to install even if you’ve never handled one before.
-It’s simply a plug and play device that creates decent current without making buzzing noises.
+It’s simply a plug-and-play device that creates a decent current without making buzzing noises.

 If you want enough power and reliability to run a small tank, consider this amazing powerhead pump from Marineland Penguin.